hackall360/SuperToken/tests/data/README.md

 ## `expected/`

 * `evaluate_report.json` – Golden JSON produced by calling
-  `gpu_tokenizer.evaluate()` with deterministic settings against `evaluate_corpus/plain.txt` and the BPE artifacts above.
+  `gpu_tokenizer.evaluate()` with deterministic settings against all `evaluate_corpus/*.txt` shards and the BPE artifacts above.
 The report includes morphology, compression, and OOV metrics and mirrors the CLI test output.